Siddharthg97/GCP-ML-pipeline/Readme.md

 1) Import require libraries
 2) create object of argument parser to define input variables
 3) Import all required variables from settings.yml configuration
 4) Start defining decorators as wrappers
-5) Each decorator requires python application for which we are using containrized application
+5) Each decorator requires python application for which we are using containerized application
-6) create decorator for pipeline, calling all the functions defined in other decorator.
+6) Pipeline definition - create decorator for pipeline, calling all the functions defined in other decorator.
-7) define name variable to execute all the decorators
+7) execution if __name__== main
-8) we need to define the compile
+8) we need to define the compiler where we provide pipeline name & json containing pipeline definition
+9) create object of pipline job using AI pipeline platform is defined where we pass display name , pipeline root containing pipeline artifacts,
+10) pipline utils is used to pass the pipline json to a location in gcs bucket
+11) run the pipline created.

-We have project utils file to call the required functions, within each decorator
+We have project utils/md utils file to call the required functions, within each decorator

-Now we have pipeline utils
+Now we have pipeline utils to access the settings .yml , save  pipeline json to gcs bucket

+To work on - json specificatio file, model registry.py
+PIPELINE_JSON: "inclub-md-pipeline-dev.json"
+TMP_PIPELINE_JSON = os.path.join("/tmp", PIPELINE_JSON)
 ### Kubeflow components
 from kfp.v2 import compiler